Embedded Knowledge and Library Specialist Roles within Primary Care Training Hubs. Evaluation of the vanguard pilot 2021 – 2023.

 If the 1:3.85 cost benefit ratio is applied, the pilot delivered a net economic benefit to the NHS of at least £2,351,250 per annum.
 If there was a minimum of 1 embedded knowledge specialist in each of the 42 integrated care systems in England, to meet the evidence and knowledge needs of primary care and ICB staff, this would lead to a net economic benefit for the NHS of at least £6,583,500 per annum.

 Outcomes: The pilot ended September 2023.
 9 services succeeded in securing a degree of local funding to continue for a fixed term.
 The remaining 6 have stepped down the embedded service.
 1 new service was established.
-Access to the nationally procured collection of digital knowledge resources remains in place for all primary care staff and learners.
-Learning from the pilot can be applied to efficiently enable the primary care workforce to maximise use of evidence and knowledge as provided by NHS librarian knowledge specialists.
+Access to the nationally procured collection of digital knowledge resources remains in place for all primary care and ICB staff and learners.
+Learning from the pilot can be applied to efficiently enable the primary care workforce and ICB staff to maximise use of evidence and knowledge as provided by NHS librarian knowledge specialists.

 The following recommendations are based on this evaluation: